Clark County OVI Court Process

 Which Court Handles DUI Cases?

-In Clark County, DUI (Operating a Vehicle under the Influence - OVI, as it's officially known in Ohio) cases are typically handled by the Clark County Municipal Court.
+In Clark County, DUI cases (also known as OVI, Operating a Vehicle Impaired) are primarily handled by the Clark County Municipal Court.

 The Court Process Timeline